Inventium/cs_string/README.md

 ### System Requirements

 To use CsString you will need a C++11 compiler and a C++11 standard library.

 Currently uses the Autotools build system for building and running the unit test suite.
 The library has been tested with clang sanitizer and a major code review.

+#### Building on (modern) OSX

+If you want to build on OSX, you have probably already figured out that there is no home brew available.
+But that's ok, use home brew to install autotools and an up-to-date gcc.
+Once autotools is installed:

+    $ glibtoolize
+    $ autoreconf
+    $ ./configure --prefix=$HOME/lib
+    $ make && make install

+Once it's finished compiling, you should find

+    $ ls bin/lib/
+    libCsString.0.dylib  libCsString.dylib  libCsString.la

+There is no static link at the moment.

 ### Documentation